pminkov/chrome-link-shortcuts/README.md

 The links are stored in your bookmarks.
 They're in a directory called "Link Shortcuts" inside the "Other Bookmarks" directory.

-#### Do you track what pages I'm visiting?
+#### Is my privacy protected?

-No. This extension is open source, so you can verify this by reading the code as well.
+Yes, this extension doesn't send any of your data to the author, everything is stored in your browser and your Google account.
+This extension is open source, so you can verify this by reading the code as well.